-3. Use the data you have collected to calculate how many helium balloons it would take to lift you off the ground.
-If needed, weigh yourself first then record your working out in the space below.
+3. In the movie 'Up', an old man uses helium balloons to lift himself and his house.
+Use the data you have collected to calculate how many helium balloons this would take.
+Record your working out in the space below.

 4. Share your results with your class.
 Explore any variations in data.
 Why might these variations exist?
 How could the investigation be altered to gather more consistent data?